 Eligibility to Register

 A non-degree seeking student is someone who is not a matriculated NCNM student or is matriculated into the School of Research & Graduate Studies.
-Persons who wish to attend a course as a non-degree seeking student must make application through the Admissions Office.
+Non-degree seeking students may request permission to attend a course either for credit or as an audit.
+Persons who wish to attend a course as a non-degree seeking student must complete a non-degree seeking application available through the admissions office.
+Once approved, the non-degree student must obtain signatures from the program dean and faculty member, as well as meet the prerequisites for the course.
 Approval is based upon space availability and meeting of prerequisite requirements.
 Graduates of accredited NCNM programs may apply for entry into certificate programs offered at NCNM, provided they meet the specific requirements.
 Practitioners seeking continuing education units (CEUs) should contact the Office of Advancement.

 To be considered for a challenge exam, the student must: